 Scared?
 Don’t be.

 There are many resources available for students looking to pass the CIA exam and begin their careers as internal auditors.
 Additionally, many tips and strategies can be used to maximize their chances of success.
-For the sake of the nervous, here are five of these resources, tips, and strategies that give you the edge to CRUSH the CIA exam!
+For the sake of the nervous, here are my top 5 CIA exam study tips, resources, and strategies to give you the edge to CRUSH the CIA exam!

 One popular theory regarding the nature of education is the multiple intelligence theory coined by the psychologist Howard Gardner.
 This theory claims that intelligence can manifest in different ways that can vary from person to person.
 Depending on how their intelligence manifests itself, the individual will be more receptive to knowledge if it is presented in a manner that relates to their form of intelligence.